Species Introduction

 ✓ Expert Tip

-Utilising a timer for the lighting system can help maintain a consistent light schedule, which is crucial for the well-being of your fish.
+Using a timer for your lighting can help maintain a consistent light schedule.

 Q: How do I recognise stress in my Australian Bonytongue?